acquire-project/acquire-docs/trigger.md

 ```

 ## Save configuration
-None of these settings will be updated in until you call the `set_configuration` method.
+None of these settings will be updated in the `Properties` object until you call the `set_configuration` method.
 This method reads what the current configuration settings are on the device.

 We'll set the configuration with: